We ask all parents and carers to support our school uniform policy.

 will continue with outdoor games unless the weather is unsuitable.

 P.E.
-Bags - Please give your child a small bag for kit.
+Bags - Please give your child a small bag for their kit.
 A drawstring bag is ideal.

-On health and safety grounds, the only jewellery we allow children to wear in our school are small stud earrings in pierced ears and small objects of religious significance, such as an icon on a chain.
+On health and safety grounds, the only jewellery we allow children to wear in our school is one pair of small stud earrings in pierced ears and small objects of religious significance, such as an icon on a chain.
 These items must be removed by the child for PE.
 In our school if a child wishes to have his/her ear(s) pierced, we ask that this be carried out at the beginning of the summer holiday so that the healing process is complete by the time school starts again in September and the ear stud can be removed.
 In the rare cases when a child cannot remove their ear studs the child will not be able to take part in the PE lessons.
 Inexpensive watches may be worn by children.
 However, if a watch is designed for games or making disruptive noises it should not be worn for school.